Red Ribbon Army: Android 16

 Android 16 (人造人間16号, Jinzōningen Jū Roku Gō) is a large, fully mechanical android modeled after Gero's son Gevo (ゲボ, Gebo), a high-ranking soldier in the Red Ribbon Army who died from an enemy bullet in an undisclosed battle.
 16 is deemed a failure by Gero, and is deactivated until Android 18 reactivates and releases him.
 16 processes a sophisticated mechanism to sense and track power levels in real time, a feature both 17 and 18 lack.
-Unlike his Android companions, 16 does not take pleasure in fighting others, and is fully committed to follow his programmed orders: to search for and kill Goku.
-Despite his large and cold appearance, 16 is very gentle and friendly, similarly to Android 8.
+Unlike his Android companions, 16 does not take pleasure in fighting others.
+It is fully committed to following its programmed orders: to search for and kill Goku.
+Despite his large and cold appearance, 16 is very gentle and friendly, similar to Android 8.
 16 also has an appreciation for humanity and nature, and views Cell as an evil that serves to destroy both.
 While trying to protect Android 17 and 18 from Cell, he is badly damaged, though Bulma and her father later repair him.
 After he is repaired, he temporarily sets aside his orders to kill Goku to focus on the fight against Cell.
-Like 17 and 18, 16 was designed with the ability to self-destruct, but the device was removed when he was being repaired.
+Like 17 and 18, 16 was designed to self-destruct, but the device was removed during repair.
 This is made known only when 16 tries to destroy Cell using his self-destruction mechanism, with Cell retaliating and destroying him.
 However, his head and consciousness survive, but later is crushed by Cell, which pushes Gohan over the edge to unleash the Super Saiyan 2 form, the necessary power level to overcome Cell.

 Android 16 is voiced by Hikaru Midorikawa in Japanese media, Scott McNeil in the Ocean dub, and Jeremy Inman in the Funimation dub.

 Cell

 Cell (セル, Seru) is Doctor Gero's ultimate creation, referred to as a "Bio-Android".
 He is designed to evolve into the "perfect" being.
-The creature is completed at a later date and unleashed by Gero's supercomputer, intended as a fail-safe, by collecting data in the background.
+The creature is completed at a later date and unleashed by Gero's supercomputer, intended as a fail-safe that collects data in the background.
 Before the release of Dragon Ball FighterZ, Cell was sometimes referred to as "Android 21".